inducer/hedge/doc/manual/installing.rst

 Installing Hedge
 ================

-This tutorial will walk you through the process of building hedge.
+This tutorial will walk you through the process of building :mod:`hedge`.
 To follow, you really only need three basic things:

 * A UNIX-like machine with web access.
 * A C++ compiler, preferably a Version 4.x gcc.